apiato/documentation/docs/components/main-components/views.md

 ### Configuration

-You can customize the view namespacing and loading paths using the [Apiato Configuration](../../framework-features/advance-configuration.mdx#views) class.
+You may customize the view namespacing and loading paths using the [Apiato Configuration](../../framework-features/advance-configuration.mdx#views) class.